What is AI red teaming? Beyond AI doomerism: Navigating hype vs. reality in AI risk

 Because of their general adaptability, foundation models could provide numerous opportunities and use cases in a variety of different industries, including the following:

 • Healthcare.
 In this industry, foundation models show promise for generative tasks, such as drug discovery.
-An IBM foundation model -- Controlled Generation of Molecules, better known as CogMol -- recently generated a set of new COVID-19 antivirals using a common architecture called a variational autoencoder.
+An IBM foundation model -- Controlled Generation of Molecules, better known as CogMol -- was able to generate a set of new COVID-19 antivirals using a common architecture called a variational autoencoder.
 IBM's MoLFormer-XL is another foundation model currently being used by Moderna to design messenger RNA medicines.

 • Law.
 Law uses generative tasks that foundation models could help with.
 However, they currently lack the reasoning ability to generate truthful documents.
-If they could be developed to show provenance and guarantee factuality, then they would be beneficial in this field.
+If they could be developed to show provenance and guarantee factuality, then they would be beneficial in the legal field.

 • Education.
 Education is a complex domain that requires nuanced human interaction to understand students' goals and learning styles.
 There are many individual data streams in education that together are too limited to train foundation models.
 Still, foundation models could be broadly applicable to generative tasks, such as problem generation.